No topic

 Credit cards can be useful, but many come with hidden costs such as foreign transaction fees and exchange rate markups – not to mention cash withdrawal charges.
 For expats who need a simple way to manage money across borders, the Wise debit card can often be the more cost-effective choice.

 With a Wise Multi-Currency Account, you can hold, send and spend in 40+ currencies at the mid-market exchange rate that you’ll find on Google.
 That means no markups and no surprise foreign transaction fees when you spend abroad.
-The card works in 150+ countries, giving you flexibility whether you’re settling into life in the UK or travelling elsewhere.
+The card works in 150 countries and territories, giving you flexibility whether you’re settling into life in the UK or travelling elsewhere.

 Wise debit card benefits